-With their rich, buttery flavor and bright hue, fava beans are some of spring’s best treasures.
-It’s no wonder chefs love to showcase them on menus this time of year, but favas deserve a place in the home kitchen, too.
-Don’t be put off by the extra time it takes to shell and peel them — it’s well worth the effort.
+With their rich, buttery flavor and shocking bright hue, fava beans—also known as broad beans—are some of spring’s greatest treasures.
+Chefs love to showcase them on menus this time of year, but we think favas deserve a place in the home kitchen, too.
+Don’t be put off by the extra time it takes to shell and peel them—it’s well worth the effort.
 Read on for our best tips for working with fava beans, then find some simple ways to prepare them this season, straight from the Williams-Sonoma Test Kitchen.

-Prep tips: To shell the beans, first, snap off the stem and pull away the tough string on the side of the pod.
+To shell the beans, first, snap off the stem and pull away the tough string on the side of the pod.
 Then pop open each pod by pressing your thumbnails along its seam.
-Unless the favas were picked very young and small, you will need to remove the skin covering each shelled bean — it can be tough and bitter.
+Unless the favas were picked very young and small, you will need to remove the skin covering each shelled bean—it can be tough and bitter.
 To remove the skins, drop the shelled beans into a pot of boiling water and blanch for 2 to 3 minutes, then drain and rinse under cold running water.
 Pinch each bean on the opposite end from where it was attached to the pod and squeeze; the bean should pop free.
 Use a paring knife to remove any stubborn skins.
-Here’s your toolkit:

 - Williams-Sonoma Thermo-Clad Stainless-Steel Soup Pot, 4-Qt., to boil and blanch beans